 Dental impressions are negative imprints of the teeth and oral cavity (gums, surrounding tissues, etc.).
 Dental procedures use impressions to produce three-dimensional models.
 Prosthodontics, orthodontics, dental crowns and bridges, and oral and maxillofacial surgery are all typical applications.

-What are the Types of Dental Impressions?
+What Types of Dental Impressions are there?

 There are three main types of dental impressions — preliminary, final, and bite registration.

 - Preliminary impressions are accurate reproductions of a patient's mouth.
 They’re typically used in the diagnosis process, as well as for recording dental arches and teaching purposes.
 To make a preliminary impression, dentists use a putty-like material that hardens when exposed to air.
 Once it hardens, the dentist will remove the material from your mouth and use it to create a model of your teeth.

 - As you might be able to guess from the name, final impressions are used to create an exact replica of your tooth structures and surrounding tissues.
 This replica is then used to make casts or dyes with the precise details of your tooth structures and surrounding tissues.
 To make a final impression, dentists use either alginate or silicone-based materials.
 Alginate is a putty-like material that hardens when exposed to water while silicone-based materials harden when exposed to air.
 Like with preliminary impressions, the dentist will remove the material from your mouth once it hardens and use it to create a model of your teeth.